Goncalerta/FEUP.MIEIC.CGRA/project/README.md

 - In this part we created a new class MyCylinder with the properties specified in the instructions (radius and height with value 1; the base of the cylinder is in the plane XZ and centered at the origin).
 - We also added texture coordinates and used the file images/earth.jpg to debug the object.

+#### 2.3.
+MySphere

+- In this part we experimented displaying the sphere in the scene and studied its source code in order to understand how it was created.
+We concluded that each stack is created with all its slices before going to the next stack.
+- We decided the place where it makes the most sense to add the textureCoordinates of a vertex is right after adding the respective vertex coordinates.
+The phi angle ranges from 0 to pi and should be associated with the y coordinate of the texture, as it represents latitude.
+On the other hand, theta ranges from 0 to 2*pi and should be associated with the x coordinate of the texture, as it represents the longitude.
+As the texture coordinates should range from 0 to 1, we can divide each angle by the maximum value in its range.